 We’re already meeting some of the standards the code sets out, and on track to meet the remaining items by March 2021.
 The 'Insurance in Superannuation Voluntary Code of Practice' (ISVCOP) supports us to provide the best experience for our members.

 Our members are at the centre of everything we do and we’ve been listening carefully to the things that you’d like us to do better.
-The recent Government changes are also targeting things that need to be improved for members within super.
-We’re working together to make things better with insurance in your super account.
+That’s why we welcome these changes that protect your super savings and ask you to choose whether to have insurance or not based on what’s right for you.

 Check out some of your most commonly asked questions: